Learning Preferences from Conjoint Data: A Hybrid Structural Deep Learning Approach: Validation Against Reduced-Form Benchmarks

-Figure~\ref{fig:validation_amce} displays the two scatters.
-The overall comparison (Panel~A, 28 points) lies almost perfectly on the 45-degree line, with a correlation of $r = 0.998$ and a mean absolute difference of 0.017 log-odds units---well within the pooled logit's own sampling variability.
-The subgroup comparison (Panel~B, 15 countries $\times$ 28 attributes $= 420$ points) also tracks the 45-degree line closely, with $r = 0.955$ and a mean absolute difference of 0.075.
+Figure~\ref{fig:validation_amce} displays the two scatters, comparing both the pure DNN mean stage and the MAP-overwritten version ($\hat\theta_k = N^{-1}\sum_i (\hat f_k(\bfZ_i) + \hat\eta_{ik})$) against the same reduced-form benchmarks.
+Because the homogeneous logits are benchmarks rather than exact estimands under heterogeneous preferences, close agreement is reassuring but not mechanically required; large discrepancies would be a warning sign about scale, coding, or misspecification.
+The overall comparison (Panel~A, 28 points) lies almost perfectly on the 45-degree line for both estimators, with $r = 0.997$ and a mean absolute difference of $0.031$ log-odds units---well within the pooled logit's own sampling variability.
+The subgroup comparison (Panel~B, 15 countries $\times$ 28 attributes $= 420$ points) also tracks the 45-degree line closely for both estimators, with $r = 0.973$ and a mean absolute difference of $0.063$, essentially identical for the DNN mean stage and the MAP version.
 The slight attenuation of the subgroup correlation relative to the overall correlation is expected and has two sources: the country-specific logits are noisier because each uses only $\approx 5{,}000$ observations, and the DNN's within-country averages smooth slightly across observationally similar respondents from different countries.
-In both panels, the DNN is reproducing the reduced-form target without any special calibration---the individual-level $\hat\beta_k(\bfZ_i)$'s average up to what a pooled logit would say.
-We view this as a necessary consistency check rather than a substantive contribution: it confirms that the structural DNN's average theta is identified and estimated correctly, which is the foundation on which the individual-level heterogeneity results rest.
+In both panels, the hybrid estimator closely tracks the reduced-form benchmarks without special calibration.
+We view this as a diagnostic consistency check rather than a substantive contribution: it supports that the average mean-stage estimates are on the same scale and sign as familiar reduced-form logit summaries, while the individual-level heterogeneity results rest on the additional structural and empirical-Bayes assumptions developed above.